TRANSLATION BUREAU

 Typically, case papers include:

 -Report on your detection.
 It says why, where and how you have overstayed your visa.
-Before you sign it, your interpreter shall translate it to you.
+Before you sign it, your interpreter will translate it for you.

--Explanation of rights (e.g. you have the right not to evidence against yourself, your close relatives, have right to an attorney etc.).
-Your interpreter shall translate it to you before you sign it.
+-Explanation of rights (e.g. you have the right not to give evidence against yourself, your close relatives, have the right to an attorney etc.).
+Your interpreter should translate it for you before you sign it.

--Copies of your passport, fingerprints, and mugshot, made when you have cross the Russian border (they download it from database).
+-Copies of your passport, fingerprints, and mugshot, made when you have crossed the Russian border (they download it from database).

 -Details of your attorney (if applicable).

-When your case papers are ready, a police/migration officer will tell you the address of a courthouse and time of hearing (actually morning).
+When your case papers are ready, a police/migration officer will tell you the address of the courthouse and time of hearing (actually morning).

 Time: 1-3 days.